jakobnissen/tree/docs/documentation.md

 `mrca = mrcaof(nodes)`

-### Tree measurements
+## Tree measurements
 __getting the distance between two nodes__

 `distance(node1, node2)`

-This function can be significantly sped up by providing the most recent common ancestor to the nodes, if it is already computed.
+This function can be significantly sped up by providing the most recent common ancestor to the nodes, if it is already computed (else it computes it first).
 Note that this assumes the given MRCA to be correct.

 `distance(node1, node2, mrca)`